-Inspired by Lonely Planet’s hot-off-the-press Ultimate Eatlist, I set about putting together Life in Riga’s own list of what to eat in Riga.
+Inspired by Lonely Planet’s hot-off-the-press Ultimate Eatlist, I set about putting together Life in Riga’s own list of things to eat in Riga.
 It doesn’t require too much of a crazy adventurous spirit to eat your way through it.
 No Black Balsam shots or Laima chocolate, lots of greasy, hearty goodness instead.
 May it bring many moments of joy and discovery!
 You may want to bring some enzyme pills.

 Back in the day when I didn’t give two hoots about the origins of my daily sustenance, the belasis was a somewhat regular item in my diet regardless of the rumours going round that the minced meat filling was far from your usual pork or beef.
 Rats, they said, maybe even street cats or pigeons, all caught somewhere in the vicinity of the Central Station and Central Market.